-The early late Miocene Stanislaus Group is in turn separated from the overlying late Miocene andesitic volcanic and volcaniclastic rocks of the Disaster Peak Formation by a fourth unconformity (Figure 2; Busby et al. 2008b; Busby and Putirka 2009).
+The early Late Miocene Stanislaus Group is in turn separated from the overlying Late Miocene andesitic volcanic and volcaniclastic rocks of the Disaster Peak Formation by a fourth unconformity (Figure 2; Busby et al., 2008b; Busby and Putirka, 2009).
 In the map area of Figure 3, strata of the Disaster Peak Formation are limited to a single small erosional remnant (Tpdf).
-Additionally, we assign 7.28 ± 0.06 Ma (Table 1 and Figure 2) hornblende-plagioclase-phyric andesite plugs that cut the Stanislaus Group to the Disaster Peak Formation, even though they are intrusions, because they clearly represent the subvolcanic parts of it (Table 1 and Figure 3).
+Additionally, we assign 7.28±0.06 Ma (Table 1; Figure 2) hornblende-plagioclase-phyric andesite plugs that cut the Stanislaus Group to the Disaster Peak Formation, even though they are intrusions, because they are clearly represent the subvolcanic parts of it (Table 1; Figure 3).

-Several previous workers inferred that the source for the EVT lies in the Little Walker Center (Noble et al. 1974; Priest 1979; see discussion in King et al. 2007).
-Slemmons (1966), however, portrayed the source of the TML as a 36 by 8 km, WNW-trending region of 'latite intrusives' that encompasses the Leavitt Peak-Sonora Peak-Bald Peak-Red Peak area (Slemmons 1953, 1966).
-His interpretation has been repeated in more recent publications (Noble et al. 1974; King et al. 2007).
-We have mapped this entire region in detail and found no evidence for the assertion by Slemmons - just a few small hornblende andesite plugs and dikes.
-The vent area for a lava flow field of the magnitude of the TML would likely be obvious in this very well-exposed area, just as it is for the 16 Ma Lovejoy basalt in the northern Sierra Nevada (Garrison et al. 2008).
-The fact that latite lava flows are interstratified with EVT in and around the Little Walker Center (Priest 1979) indicates to us that all of the high-K rocks vented there.
-The Little Walker Center/Caldera is interpreted to have formed along a releasing stepover of a dextral transtensional fault zone (Putirka and Busby 2007; Busby et al. 2008b; Busby and Putirka 2009).
-According to this explanation, the faults of this zone penetrated a thick crustal section into the lithospheric mantle, thereby providing a conduit for low-degree, high-K partial melts.
-We mapped the
+Several previous workers inferred that the source for the EVT lies in the Little Walker center (Noble et al., 1974; Priest, 1979; see discussion in King et al., 2007).
+Slemmons (1966), however, portrayed the source of the Table Mountain Latite as a 36 km by 8 km, WNW-trending region of "latite intrusives" that encompasses the Leavitt Peak - Sonora Peak - Bald Peak - Red Peak area (Slemmons, 1953, 1966).
+His interpretation has been repeated in more recent publications (Noble et al., 1974; King et al., 2007).
+We have mapped this entire region in detail and find no evidence for the assertion by Slemmons - just a few small hornblende andesite plugs and dikes.
+The vent area for a lava flow field of the magnitude of the TML would likely be obvious in this very well-exposed area, just as it is for the 16 Ma Lovejoy basalt in the northern Sierra Nevada (Garrison et al., 2008).
+The fact that latite lava flows are interstratified with EVT in and around the Little Walker center (Priest, 1979) indicates to us that that all of the high-K rocks vented there.
+The Little Walker center/caldera is interpreted to have formed along a releasing stepover of a dextral transtensional fault zone (Putirka and Busby, 2007;